knightazura/ghost-sdk/Deploy-Ghost-to-EC2.md

 ## Redeploying

-Re-deploying should simply be a case of re-running the deploy scripts.... [more instructions here](Updating-Deployed-Ghost-Instances)
+Re-deploying should simply be a case of re-running the deploy scripts... [more instructions here](Updating-Deployed-Ghost-Instances)